The Korea Herald

 The North Korean side of the border as seen from an observatory in Paju, South Korea (Yonhap) The North Korean side of the border as seen from an observatory in Paju, South Korea (Yonhap)

-The North Korean Army has informed the US of plans to fortify the shared border with the South to avoid “misunderstandings” and any “unnecessary clash,” according to Pyongyang’s state news agency.
+The North Korean Army has informed the United Nations Command of plans to fortify the shared border with the South, Seoul defense authorities said Wednesday, confirming a Pyongyang state agency report earlier the same day.

-The General Staff of the Korean People’s Army said it would completely cut off roads and railways connecting to South Korea and build fortifications along its side of the border, in a statement carried by the Korean Central News Agency on Wednesday.
+The General Staff of the Korean People’s Army said it would completely cut off roads and railways connecting to South Korea and build fortifications along the border in a statement carried by the Korean Central News Agency on Wednesday.

-The KPA said it communicated to the US military at 9:45 a.m. on Wednesday about construction work in the border area that would begin the same day.
+The KPA said it had communicated to the US military at 9:45 a.m. on Wednesday about construction work in the border area that would begin the same day, to avoid “misunderstandings” and any “unnecessary clash.”

 This announcement builds on North Korean leader Kim Jong-un’s “two Koreas” speech to the North’s parliament in January that marked a departure from decades of the regime’s commitment to unify the Korean Peninsula.

-“Not only is this a deviation from our mutual pursuit of reunification that is rooted in history, this also amounts to a violation of the armistice agreement, which states that neither North nor South Korean troops are allowed inside the Demilitarized Zone,” he said.
+“Not only is the border-building a deviation from our mutual pursuit of reunification that is rooted in history, it also amounts to a violation of the Korean War armistice agreement,” said Park, who was part of the South Korean delegation to the six-party talks on North Korea’s nuclear program.

 “If they want to set up a border along the demarcation line, they would first need to replace the armistice with a peace treaty.
-We have not had that kind of discussion.”
+We have not had that discussion.”

-Park said the border construction was a political move consolidating Kim’s characterization of relations with South Korea as separate countries.
-“North Korea likely told the US-led United Nations Command that oversees the Demilitarized Zone, so as not to be misunderstood as a military provocation,” he said.
+“North Korea appears to have told the US-led United Nations Command, which oversees the Demilitarized Zone, so that the border area activities would not be misunderstood as a military provocation,” he said.

-He called on South Korea’s Ministry of National Defense and the presidential office to disclose how soon they were in touch with the UN Command about the North Korean plans.
+The Democratic Party lawmaker called on South Korea’s Ministry of National Defense and the JCS to disclose how soon they were in touch with the UN Command about the North Korean plans.
+The announcement by the North’s news agency was made less than an hour after 9:45 a.m., the time it claims to have contacted the US side.